 The test bench is just another module, with no I/O ports as I mentioned earlier.
 I have created a wire named “out” and a reg named “clock”.
 We will create a clock on reg “clock” by periodically inverting it and feed it to the input (port A) of myModule.
 The wire “out” is connected to the output port (port B) of myModule.
 The result should appear on the wire “out” in the simulation.

 The “always” block is something worth special mention here.
 As the name implies, “always” block will keep on executing as long as the simulation is running.
-In real world designs, “always” blocks are a little more complicated with sensitivity lists etc.. .
+In real-world designs, “always” blocks are a little more complicated with sensitivity lists, etc….
 But for this simulation, the simplest form of “always” should suffice.
-I’ll discuss this in details in later chapters.
+I’ll discuss this in detail in later chapters.

-In the “always” block the reg “clock” is inverted after every one time unit delay.
-The symbol # is a way to specify delay in Verilog.
-So the always block executes always, and inside the block, clock is inverted continuously so that the waveform on clock looks like a square wave.
+In the “always” block the reg “clock” is inverted after every one-time unit delay.
+The symbol # is a way to specify a delay in Verilog.
+So the always block executes always, and inside the block, “clock” is inverted continuously so that the waveform on clock looks like a square wave.
 Remember that # symbol is not a synthesizable element.
-We have to find some other way if delay needed in our design when we synthesize the code.
+We have to find some other way if the delay needed in our design when we synthesize the code.
 But it works just fine for simulation.

 The next block is an initial block.
-As its name suggest, this block will be executed only once at time t = 0.
+As its name suggests, this block will be executed only once at time t = 0.
 So anything that we need to initialize should go here.
-Initial block also is usually used only in test benches.
-Initial blocks are rarely used in synthesizable code, instead reset logic is created if initialization is required.
+The initial block also is usually used only in test benches.
+Initial blocks are rarely used in a synthesizable code, instead, reset logic is created if initialization is required.
 We initialize the reg “clock” to zero.
 This is very important.
 If we don’t initialize a register, its value is considered as unknown and no matter how many times an unknown is inverted, the result will always be unknown.
-That is, if we leave “clock” uninitialized, clock won’t be generated.
+That is, if we leave “clock” uninitialized, “clock” won’t be generated.
 The last part of the initial block is the $finish directive.
-The $finish directive is placed after a 10 time unit delay, this means after simulating the design for 10 time units, stimulator will stop running.
-All functions start with $ symbol is called tasks.
+The $finish directive is placed after a 10-time unit delay, this means after simulating the design for 10-time units, the stimulator will stop running.
+All functions start with the $ symbol is called tasks.
 Tasks are merely commands to the simulator, they don’t alter the circuit behavior.

 Now it is time to run the simulation.
 Follow the steps below to run the simulation in Xilinx ISE Webpack (Images are based on Xilinx ISE Webpack 14.7).